swanky-rt/Student-Navigator/final_project/MLP/README.md

 Our architecture was carefully designed to balance two competing objectives: **high semantic understanding** (usually requiring large models) and **ultra-low latency** (required for the "AirGapLite" real-time constraint).

 ### 1. The Encoder: `all-MiniLM-L6-v2`
-Instead of using a standard BERT base model (~110M parameters) which is computationally expensive, we selected **MiniLM-L6-v2** as our backbone.
+Instead of using a standard BERT base model (~110M parameters) which is computationally expensive, we selected **MiniLM-L6-v2**.

 * **Why this choice?**
     * **Efficiency:** It uses a 6-layer distilled transformer architecture, which is significantly faster than full-scale models while retaining 90%+ of the performance for sentence-similarity tasks.
     * **Dimensionality:** It produces dense vector embeddings of size **384**.
 This is half the size of standard BERT (768), directly reducing the computational load for the downstream classifier by 50%.
-    * **Paper Reference:** This choice leverages the self-attention distillation techniques proposed by Wang et al. in *"MiniLM: Deep Self-Attention Distillation for Task-Agnostic Compression of Pre-Trained Transformers"*.
+    * **Paper Reference:** We utilize the Sentence-BERT (SBERT) framework [2] to derive semantically meaningful sentence embeddings.
+Specifically, we selected the all-MiniLM-L6-v2 checkpoint, which uses distillation [1] to retain high performance while reducing the model size.

 ### 2. The Classifier: Custom Tuned MLP
 We implemented a custom **Multi-Layer Perceptron (MLP)** head rather than a simple linear probe to capture non-linear semantic boundaries between "Banking" and "Restaurant" contexts.